Programme - Berlinale Co-Production Market

 The programme of the Berlinale Co-Production Market is thoroughly tailored for its professional audience: producers and financiers from all over the world with different backgrounds of experience, but like-minded interests.
 The programme structure takes into account that each participant has their own busy agenda during the Berlinale, with different amounts of time available for attending the event.

-To get an approximate overview of the programme structure, you can still download the programme of the Berlinale Co-Production Market 2017.
-Please note that the Berlinale Co-produtcion Market 2018 will start one day earlier in the festival, on Saturday, February 17, and lasts till Wednesday, February 21.
+To get an approximate overview of the programme structure, you can download the preliminary programme of the Berlinale Co-Production Market 2018.
+Please note that the Berlinale Co-production Market 2018 starts one day earlier in the festival than in previous years: on Saturday, February 17, and lasts till Wednesday, February 21.

 Please note that you must register in advance to participate in the Berlinale Co-Production Market.
 For details, please see Participation